-Structural bioinformatics; protein docking; protein interactions; biological data mining; molecular dynamics; virtual drug screening.
+Structural bioinformatics; protein and RNA docking; protein interactions; biological data mining; molecular dynamics; virtual drug screening.